stellar/quickstart/README.md

    - `testnet` sets limits to match those used on testnet (the default quickstart configuration)
    - `unlimited` sets limits to the maximum resources that can be configured

+- `--enable {core, horizon, rpc}` to further select which services are started in the quickstart container.
+Since using a 'local' network, the core service will be started regardless as it runs the 'local' network, and these additional permutations of `--enable` are applicable:
+   - not specified, the default behavior will be to run core, horizon, friendbot, rpc.
+   - `core` only runs the stellar core and an associated archive server.
+   - `core,horizon` runs core, horizon, friendbot
+   - `horizon` runs core, horizon, friendbot
+   - `rpc` runs core, horizon, friendbot, rpc.

 The network passphrase of the network defaults to:
 ```
 Standalone Network ; February 2017